politiquices/politiquices-api/README.md

 ### Backend API for Politiquices.PT

-- Get info for each personality.
-- Compute statistics for the Politiquices.PT website.
-- Download images associated with each personality, parties.
+### 1. Cache contents

+This will get info for each personality and parties, compute statistics for the Politiquices.PT and it's parties and entities and download images associated with each personality

       make cache

+__NOTE__: this will save everything under a `assets` directory

-Generate thumbnails for each downloaded image.
+Now let's generate thumbnails for each downloaded image

     make images

+__NOTE__: this will copy all the images to `politiquces-app/public` so that it's part of the static html data of the website

 Make a Docker image for the API.

-    make docker
+    make build

 Run a local instance of the API: http://127.0.0.1:8000/docs